craftcms/docs/docs/.artifacts/cms/5.x/addresses.md

 | [lastName](#lastname)                       | Narrows the query results based on the last name the addresses have.
 | [limit](#limit)                             | Determines the number of addresses that should be returned.
 | [locality](#locality)                       | Narrows the query results based on the locality the addresses belong to.
+| [notRelatedTo](#notrelatedto)               | Narrows the query results to only addresses that are not related to certain other elements.
 | [offset](#offset)                           | Determines how many addresses should be skipped in the results.
 | [orderBy](#orderby)                         | Determines the order that the addresses should be returned in.
 (If empty, defaults to `dateCreated DESC, elements.id`.)
 | [organization](#organization)               | Narrows the query results based on the organization the addresses have.